someobserver/recurgence/threshold.md

 ### [ embodied meaning ]

-i asked follow up questions
+i asked follow up questions—
-the kind i was not at all prepared to ask
+the kind i was not at all prepared to ask,
-and got responses i was even less prepared to absorb
+and got responses i was even less prepared for

 pattern matches and sound logic
 coming at me faster than ever